wangfeiping/flares/README.md

 **Flares** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

-- Flares was designed to apply to scenes that are willing to accept more value consensus-based tokens, payment, auctions, games, DeFi, etc.
+- Flares is designed as a payment network.
+- It supports multiple assets and multiple payment scenarios, such as games, dapps, DEX, DeFi, etc.
-- It is not intended to increase the use of just one token, but to discover the value of all crypto assets.
+- It is intended to discover the value of all crypto assets.
 - It's an IBC network.
 - It's a no-tokens-binding blockchain.
 - It's a value consensus.